Deserved/shutterstock-exercise/README.md

 make
 ```

-At the you will get output with URL:
+At the end you will get output with similar URL (it will be different for you):

 ```
 Apply complete!
 Resources: 0 added, 1 changed, 0 destroyed.